reubenmiller/tedge-mapper-template/README.md

 * Recursive message counter (to prevent infinite message loops)
 * Limit publishing rate (to prevent spamming)
-* Control if a message is allowed to be processed by other routes or not (via the `.final` property).
+* Control if a message is allowed to be processed by other routes or not (via the `.end` property).
 Idea is to also allow the route to decide if it's messages are allowed to be accepted by other routes or not.

 ## Design